whuang288alex/video_feature_extraction/models/README.md

-# Using pretrained models

-### Models that REQUIRE you to manually download weights includes: egovlp, i3d, and c3d

-- If you want to use the local weights (either pretrained or fine-tuned), set the variable 'use_remote' in config files to false.

-- Please download the <a href = "https://drive.google.com/drive/folders/1Qe_9XLUJELB69gYwSpAo1DU3yZ64BOpg"> weights </a>and add them to "./models/model_name_arch/assets'

-- Set the variable "hub_path" or "pretrained_dataset" in the config file to your desired pretrained model name.

 # Adding a model

 - Create a python file with model name as file name, and include the following methods